SFYMMIK/MySimpleOSKernel/README.md

 # MySimpleOSKernel

-## Current Version 0.0.5 BETA
+## Current Version 0.0.6 BETA

+## Working On: command to create/delete directiories and files, no more messy files in this repo.

+## Bugfixes: system commands fixed, compiler has its own command to compile as it should have had long before.

 # features
 - basic bootloader (will change it in the future to GRUB or smth)
-- window manager S1 which can just handle the windows
+- window manager S1 which can just handle the windows and has basic functions
 - the kernel itself
 - its own simple compiler
 - detection of keyboards and mouse